 What This Means for You

 For developers and engineers.
 A model scoring 93.9% on SWE-bench Verified and 77.8% on SWE-bench Pro represents a generational leap in AI-assisted coding.
-When Mythos-class capabilities eventually reach general availability (likely through a future Opus model with safety guardrails), expect complex debugging, multi-file refactoring, and end-to-end feature implementation to improve dramatically.
+Mythos-class capabilities briefly reached general availability through Claude Fable 5 before the June 12 suspension, and the three-day public run showed the ceiling, with complex debugging, multi-file refactoring, and end-to-end feature implementation all improving dramatically once a Mythos-class model is back online.

 For cybersecurity professionals.
 Project Glasswing is your signal to engage.
 If you maintain critical software or open-source infrastructure, Anthropic is actively distributing credits and access.
 The 90-day reporting window means concrete findings and recommendations are coming soon.